SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 ---
-title: "Python Integrated Development Environments"
+title: "Jupyter Notebooks as an Integrated Development Environment"
-teaching: 80
+teaching: 20
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "FIXME"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "FIXME"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "FIXME"
 ---

-## Jupyter Notebooks
+## Introduction to Jupyter Notebooks

+## An Example Notebook

-### Object State within Notebooks
+## Object State within Notebooks

 When I type code in the notebook, the objects live in memory between cells.